 It may seem like doing nothing is the safest option, but that way of thinking is counterproductive in this new reality of cloud-based infrastructure.
-Moving to the cloud (and a using a cloud-based ERP system) means a company can quickly modify their business models or processes to adapt to changing conditions in their industry.
+Moving to the cloud (and using a cloud-based ERP system) means a company can quickly modify their business models or processes to adapt to changing conditions in their industry.
 More and more businesses are pursuing growth through acquisition, and folding in newly acquired companies to ancient accounting and supply chain systems can end up costing millions of dollars.

 We’re living through a cloud computing renaissance, and companies that don’t adapt are failing.
 For retail, apparel and fashion companies, the landscape is littered with organizations that have gone out of business, been acquired, or are shadows of their former selves.

 All too often, these businesses failed because they couldn’t adapt their business models to serve their customers.
 And their IT and supply chain systems play a huge role in those failures.
 Outdated, on-premise, expensive systems that take years of time and millions of dollars to reconfigure to match the new reality – and then the reality changes again.
 Instead, you could be using a system that is always modern and updated, and ready for whatever twists and turns your industry takes.

 Have you thought about the following issues, and considered whether your aging systems are partly to blame?

 Let’s dig into those 5 areas of your business where the costs of doing nothing might be much higher than you think.